Asclepias amplexicaulis Smith

 Family - Asclepiadaceae

-Stems - From a deep rhizome, simple, single from the base, erect, herbaceous but stout, to -1m tall, +/-1.5cm in diameter at the base, glabrous, glaucous, with copious milky sap when bruised or crushed.
+Stems - Erect, simple, single from the base, herbaceous but stout, to 1 m tall, 1.5 cm in diameter at the base, glabrous, glaucous, with copious milky sap when damaged.

-Leaves - Opposite, sessile, clasping, spreading, typically 2-5 pairs on the stem below the inflorescence, thick, to 12cm long, 8cm broad, broadly oblong to oblong-ovate, glabrous, dark-green and glossy adaxially, light green and glaucous abaxially.
+Leaves - Opposite, sessile, clasping, spreading, typically 2-5 pairs below the inflorescence, thick, to 15 cm long, 8 cm broad, broadly oblong to oblong-ovate, glabrous, bases truncate to shallowly cordate and often overlapping the base of the opposite leaf, dark-green and glossy adaxially, light green and glaucous abaxially.
 Midrib lighter in color and contrasting with the leaf tissue.
 Lateral veins with a reddish tint, anastomosing before the leaf margin.
 Margins sinuate-crispate.
-Apex rounded to sub-acute, with a mucro to 1mm long.
+Apex rounded to sub-acute, often with a mucro to 1 mm long.

 Adaxial leaf surface.